Coração FC

-Atlético Clube de Ultramar, commonly known as Atlético Ultramar, is an East Timorese professional football club based in Manatuto, Manatuto Municipality.
+Coração Football Club, formerly known as Atlético Ultramar, is an East Timorese professional football club based in Manatuto, Manatuto Municipality.
 The team plays in the Liga Futebol Amadora.
 Ultramar is the only team to have ever won the Taça 12 de Novembro twice, winning the cup in both 2017 and 2018.
 Despite this the club has struggled in recent seasons, finishing in last place in the Primeira Divisão in 2019 and failing to qualify from the group stage in the Copa FFTL in 2020.

+History

+In 2023, Atlético Ultramar were renamed as Atlético Ultramar/Coração, before becoming Coração FC in 2025.